-Dr. Scott Stoll's medical specialty is physiatry (physical medicine & rehabilitation), neuromuscular medicine, and osteopathic manipulative medicine.
-After completing medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine, Dr. Stoll performed his residency at the University of Kentucky Medical Center.
-Areas of particular interest for Dr. Stoll include nerve conduction studies (NCS) and electromyography (EMG).
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Dr. Stoll's hospital/clinic affiliations include Baylor Scott & White Health and Texas Health Harris Methodist Hospital Fort Worth.
+Dr. Scott Stoll is a physiatrist, neuromuscular medicine specialist, and osteopathic manipulative medicine specialist in Fort Worth, TX.
+He attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+His training includes a residency program at the University of Kentucky Medical Center.
+Dr. Stoll's areas of clinical interest consist of nerve conduction studies (NCS) and electromyography (EMG).
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Dr. Stoll is affiliated with Baylor Scott & White Health and Texas Health Harris Methodist Hospital Fort Worth.

 Clinical interests: Nerve Conduction Studies, Electromyography

-Dr. David Mason is a family medicine physician, neuromuscular medicine specialist, and osteopathic manipulative medicine specialist in Fort Worth, TX.
-He is rated highly by his patients.
-He honors Aetna EPO, Blue Cross/Blue Shield, and Aetna HSA, as well as other insurance carriers.
-Dr. Mason attended medical school at UMDNJ-School of Osteopathic Medicine.
-Dr. Mason is professionally affiliated with Texas Health Harris Methodist Hospital Fort Worth.
+Dr. David Mason is a family practice physician, neuromuscular medicine specialist, and osteopathic manipulative medicine specialist in Fort Worth, TX.
+His average patient rating is 4.0 stars out of 5.
+Dr. Mason is affiliated with Texas Health Harris Methodist Hospital Fort Worth.
+Aetna EPO, Blue Cross/Blue Shield, and Aetna HSA are among the insurance carriers that Dr. Mason honors.
+He graduated from UMDNJ-School of Osteopathic Medicine.